 Essential Partners focuses on building understanding through generative questions, the kinds of questions that one doesn’t often hear in response to controversial and polarized situations.
 Our focus is to help people ask questions that surface new information, develop new perspectives and see complexity where things previously seemed simple and straightforward.
 American culture and media tend to support the kinds of questions that can be easily answered and lend themselves to soundbites and simple explanations.

 Having heard the stories from my friends and colleagues of dialogue has made a difference, I propose to reopen and reframe the prevailing conversation.
 Seeing the violence in Nigeria as emblematic of the entire situation, or forgetting that even amidst this tragedy the country continues to exist in all its complexity, denies us the opportunity for a more accurate and nuanced understanding Africa’s largest and most prosperous country.

-To support a more multidimensional conversation about Nigeria, I have outlined some PCP-style questions and answers for a more nuanced understanding of the Nigerian landscape:
+To support a more multidimensional conversation about Nigeria, I have outlined some EP-style questions and answers for a more nuanced understanding of the Nigerian landscape:

 What is Boko Haram and how serious a threat does this insurgency present?